About CMD+RVL

 Why this matters now.

 As systems become faster and more automated, ambiguity becomes expensive.
-Alerts without memory, dashboards without provenance, and models without defensibility don't scale—especially when agents are involved.
+Alerts without memory, dashboards without receipts, and models without defensibility do not scale, especially when agents are involved.

 CMD+RVL is built for environments where decisions must hold up: